 Communication is the process of exchanging messages, ideas, views, or any information between two people, groups, teams, or organizations through an appropriate medium.
 It is simply sharing information from one person to another.

 In organizational settings, such an exchange of information is called organizational communication.
-The communication to be effective, the message should be sent in a way that the message received is as close to the meaning as possible of the message intended.
+For the communication to be effective, the message should be sent in a way that the message received is as close to the meaning as possible of the message intended.

 Communication is the essence of management functions.
 Without its effectiveness, no managers can perform managerial activities effectively.
 It is pervasive in nature.
 It helps to transmit organizational matters in a meaningful way as such the matters are sent and received appropriately within and outside the organization.

-Communication does not limit to words or written form, it can be done even when people do not speak such as by eye contact, actions, expressions, etc. However, its main objective remains the same i.e. to share and receive information.
+Communication is not limited to words or written form, it can be done even when people do not speak such as by eye contact, actions, expressions, etc. However, its main objective remains the same i.e. to share and receive information.

 Objectives of Communication

 The following are the main objectives of organizational communication.

 - To exchange the organizational matters within and outside the organization.